 As the car goes over a bump, the axle rises, compressing the spring and forcing the piston to move down into the fluid.
 This motion forces the fluid upwards and through small holes in the piston.

 However, the next moment, the piston is rising back up as the spring rebounds, at which point the fluid changes direction and returns to the reserve tube.
 All this flow of fluid creates a lot of pressure in the damper, slowing the piston and in turn, slowing the compression and rebound of the spring.

 When a damper begins to wear out, fluid can leak from it making it less effective.
-This affects the car’s ride and handling, and accelerates tire wear.
+This affects the car’s ride and handling, and accelerates tyre wear.